Pharmacology is no joke. You’ll have to remember a ton of drug classifications and a mountain of mechanisms to do well. Memorization is crucial.

 This offers many useful tutorials and tips for Anki users.
 It’s primarily designed for med students but the content is just as good for students in other fields.

-Here’s a good primer below…
+Here’s a good primer (as well as a good intro on what they offer) below…

 How Do I Add Plugins To Anki?